cissoko97/Hello-World/README.md

-# Hello-World
+# Calculator

-Create a calcular helped by HTML5/CSS3/JavaScript
+My first project to test my skill on Html css and Js by built calculator